 Thanks were extended by Ambika Kutty to the many volunteers from the Higher College of Technology al Khuwair who had done sterling work in making the event such a well-organised success.

-The Chief Guest, HE Sarmila Parajuli, Ambassador of Nepal, was invited to the stage to speak.
+The Chief Guest, Sarmila Parajuli, Ambassador of Nepal, was invited to the stage to speak.
 She said it was an honour and thanked Dr Rajyashree for inviting her to celebrate this cause very close to her heart.
-Her tireless care of Nepalese in Muscat is commendable; she is an inspirational icon with drive and perseverance, a single mother and studying for her Ph.D., along with her diplomatic role in the Sultanate!
+Her tireless care of Nepalese in Muscat is commendable; she is an inspirational icon with drive and perseverance, studying for her Ph.D., along with her diplomatic role in the Sultanate!

 Dr Rajyashree welcomed the special guest, Gautami Tadimalla as quite an exceptional, inspirational character – a cancer survivor, actress and mother.
 She spoke of her life in the film industry involved in over 130 films in five Indian languages, her career took a poignant turn when she was diagnosed with cancer.
 Her resolve and personality played a defining role in reclaiming her health and later she set up the “Life Again Foundation”.
 It aims to eradicate cancer through prevention and support, transforming education, agriculture/food and healthcare.
 Their motto, “One for one, we are there for everyone” works toward building a better tomorrow and better society.
 When she developed breast cancer Gautami began to speak openly about it in a country where the subject is almost taboo.
 People responded to her frankness, saying that she gave them the courage to be tested and seek appropriate medical advice.
 She praised the OCA for its work in the fight against cancer in Oman.
 It CAN be overcome; it IS treatable and one day it will be defeated.